cava01134/BPI-Doc/docs/PicoW_S3_doc/en/README.md

 Its code is easy to understand compared to other programming languages, and it has various resources accumulated over the years by the open source community.

-Just like Python, it has strong vitality and application value.
+Just like Python, it has strong community and application value.

-By uploading the MicroPython firmware, you can use the Python language to program in the development board.
+By uploading the MicroPython firmware, you can use the Python programming language to program on the development board.

 ## Programming with Arduino